WICG/nav-speculation/triggers.md

 ### Explicit referrer policy

 By default, the referring document's referrer policy is used for the speculative request.
-If the future navigation will use a different referrer policy (e.g. using `rel="noreferrer"`), the policy to use for the speculative request can be specified in a rule using the `"referrer_policy"` key and the desired referrer policy string.
+The policy to use for the speculative request can be specified in a rule using the `"referrer_policy"` key and the desired referrer policy string.

 For example:
 ```json